 A number of shops in the area specialize in crafts made of bamboo grown in the famous bamboo grove

-The largest, most renowned, and greatest temple in the Sagano and Arashiyama area is the Tenryuji Temple.
+The most renowned temple in the Sagano and Arashiyama area is Tenryuji Temple.
 It was erected in the 14th century by the then shogun, Ashikaga Takauji, in a gesture of mourning for the tragic Emperor Godaigo.

 Now, Tenryuji is a World Cultural Heritage Site and it is one of the Kyoto-gozan (Five Major Temples of Kyoto).
 Even its garden is designated as a special national scenic spot.